Dr Marie McEntee

 Research | Current

-Marie's research focuses on multi-stakeholder partnerships and collaborative learning, community-based participatory research (CBPR) particularly in relation to environmental issues, agricultural extension, science communication and media communication of science.
+Marie's research focuses on multi-stakeholder partnerships and collaborative learning, community-based participatory research (CBPR) particularly in relation to environmental issues, agricultural extension, science communication and citizen science.

 Teaching | Current

-SCIGEN 201: Innovating for a Knowledge Society (previously Managing Science and Technology)
+SCIGEN 201/201G: Innovating for a Knowledge Society (previously Managing Science and Technology)